incherre/ml-practice/README.md

 # ml-practice
 Practice implementing various ML models to gain familiarity with them and the frameworks used.

+## empowerment
+An experiment in which I train an RL agent to optimize its own empowerment, estimated from raw frames of pixels.
+It is loosely inspired by the paper [Assistance via Empowerment](https://arxiv.org/abs/2006.14796).

 ## ai_alignment_fundamentals
 My answers to the exercises and occasionally the discussion prompts from the [AI Safety Fundamentals' Alignment Course](https://aisafetyfundamentals.com/ai-alignment-curriculum), Spring 2022 edition.
 The most recent update (Feb 2023) to the course does not seem to have exercises anymore.